MQL4 - automated forex trading /

 return; // Function exit operator,

-Let's consider some implementation versions of the above user-defined function.
+Let us consider some implementation versions of the above user-defined function.
 It is easy to verify that programming with user-defined functions has some incontestable advantages.

 In this function, the formal parameters "resemble" the variables used in the basic program.
-However, this is just a formal similarity, because A and a are the different names of variables.
+However, this is just a formal similarity, because A and a are different names of variables.

 //-----------------------------------------------------------------------